 I remember buying this movie from C&R Entertainment Exchange (God rest its soul) when I had a $5 credit and I couldn't find anything else.
 It's taken me four months to finally get around to watching it, and I wasn't disappointed.
 It's Billy Pax's directorial debut, and it's pretty fucking solid for his first time in the directing chair for a feature.
 The story of a father consumed by a holy quest that from the outside looks like the ravings of a religious nut is greatly told and the plot twists are pretty interesting at the conclusion as well (although I would've liked a bit more closure on one issue).
 The acting is superb and I love me some Billy Pax!
 FINAL GRADE: A-

--Club Dread (2004) Written by Broken Lizard Directed by Jay Chandrasekhar
+Tuesday, October 16th-Club Dread (2004) Written by Broken Lizard Directed by Jay Chandrasekhar

 Stars Broken Lizard (Jay Chandrasekhar, Kevin Heffernan, Steve Lemme, Paul Soter, Eric Stolhanske), Bill Paxton, Brittany Daniel